saitamasahil/skyscraper/docs/IMPORT.md

 ### How to actually use the data?

 When you've imported all of your data into the resource cache, you can make use of it by enabling Skyscrapers _game list generation_ mode simply by leaving out the `-s` command line option (eg. `Skyscraper -p <PLATFORM>`).
-The game list generator will then make use of your imported data.
-If you don't know what the resource cache is, read more about it [here](CACHE.md).
+The game list generator will then make use of your imported data and cached data.
+As the resource cache is a crucial component of Skyscraper you may want to [read more about it](CACHE.md).